hnanhtuan/projected_gradient_unlearning/README.md

 This is the Python implements of our methods accepted in [WACV 2024](https://wacv2024.thecvf.com/). [[pdf]]()

-'scripts/learned.sh' Script to train models 'scripts/unlearned.sh' Script unlearn models.
+**'scripts/learned.sh'**: Script to train models.
+**'scripts/unlearned.sh'**: Script unlearn models.
 Please note that the trained (full training dataset) and retrained (with retaining dataset only) models are needed to be trained before the unlearning process in our code.
+The retrained model is used for evaluation only.

 ### BibTex